mrodriguesfilho/mrodriguesfilho/README.md

 - 💻 I'm a Back-End Engineer and currently I'm working with C# and .NET as main technologies.

 - 🌱 As a developer, I'm always looking for new technologies and new ways to solve problems more efficiently.
-Therefore I tend to take a lot of different courses and online training, particularly those with a Back-End made with NodeJS and GoLang.
+Therefore I'm always tinkering with technologies, specially those that I can use GoLang.

 - 📚 Most of my CS degree projects were made using Java.
-So I also have some experience with Maven, Hibernate, SpringBoot and other Back-End technologies that uses Java aswell.
+So I also have some experience with Maven, Hibernate, Spring and other Back-End technologies that uses Java aswell.

 ## 📫 You can reach me at